-(Adapted from a talk first given at the inaugural NarraScope narrative games conference in Boston in 2019.)
+(Adapted from a talk first given at the inaugural NarraScope narrative games conference in Boston in 2019.
+There’s a condensed version from the talk I gave at AdventureX in London the same year, which you can read here.)

 Abstract: Have you ever had an idea you wanted to explore but been unsure if the story was yours to tell?
 Does the dictum to “write what you know” apply when you’re creating fictional, even fantastical worlds?
 How can you create work that respectfully depicts or reflects diverse cultures and identities when you’re a small team or a solo creator, with a singular background and perspective?